Ismaestro/angular-example-app/README.md

 - Please see the CONTRIBUTING file for guidelines.
 - Create **pull requests, submit bugs, suggest new features** or documentation updates :wrench:

-## Server
+## Firebase

-This repo is using [a minimal app](https://github.com/Ismaestro/nodejs-example-app) in NodeJS deployed on Heroku and using PostGreSQL, to create, modify and delete heroes.
+This repo is using Firebase.
+We use Cloud Firestore and Cloud Storage to handle CRUD operations over the heroes and to store their images.

 ## License